2) �� �������� ���������� �������� �������� �� ��� ������� ������ � ������������.

 8. Gross National Product is the dollar measure of the total amount of final goods and services produced in a year, isn�t it?

-1. Economists study only the amount of goods and services brought to market by a single producer.
+III.
+Say whether these statements are true or false and if they are false, say why.1.
+Economists study only the amount of goods and services brought to market by a single producer.

 2. Aggregate supply is the total amount of goods and services produced by the economy in a given period.